fastovetsilya/darknet/README.md

 exists as compared to simple computation of IoU for rectangles or circles.

 # Ellipse rotation
 Ellipse rotation is not supported in the current release of YOLOv4c.
 However, adding ellipse rotation parameter may allow for better detection of round object in various positions.
-More experiments are required.
+More experiments are needed.

 # Image annotation tool
 Modified LabelImg tool for image annotation was developed specifically for YOLOv4c and is available